-First published in 2014 Unmanned Systems Technology (UST) is a print publication focusing entirely on the innovative engineering that’s successfully pushing boundaries on land, in the air, at sea and even through the universe.
-UST is unique – the first ever publication to focus entirely on providing independent coverage of the engineering at the heart of unmanned vehicles.
-Published bi-monthly Unmanned Systems Technology probes today’s cutting-edge projects to provide in-depth research insights, using rigorous investigation backed by professional peer review and critical analysis.
+First published in 2014 (initially as Unmanned Systems Technology) Uncrewed Systems Technology is a print publication focusing entirely on the innovative engineering that’s successfully pushing boundaries on land, in the air, at sea and even through the universe.
+The magazine is unique – the first ever publication to focus entirely on providing independent coverage of the engineering at the heart of uncrewed vehicles.
+Published bi-monthly Uncrewed Systems Technology probes today’s cutting-edge projects to provide in-depth research insights, using rigorous investigation backed by professional peer review and critical analysis.

 What is E-Mobility Engineering?

 Launched in 2018 E-Mobility Engineering (EME) is a new print publication focusing on the electric and hybrid vehicle industry, providing concise coverage of the array of engineering challenges presented in this fast-growing market.
 Published 4-times-a-year we investigate everything from automotive to heavy duty off-highway applications as well as marine through to aerospace.